AlexsLemonade/refinebio/config/externally_supplied_metadata/metasra/README.md

 # Generating new metadata

+To generate new metadata, it should be as simple as changing the URL in `translate.sh` to point to the new version of the MetaSRA JSON file and then re-running `translate.sh`.
+After this is done, upload `metasra_translated.json` and `metasra_keywords.json` to the `data-refinery-test-assets` S3 bucket so that we can use them to ingest new metadata.

 # Importing metadata

 Once you have uploaded the new metadata, you can import it with the following commands on the foreman instance: